 - Submission of the audit application form.
-This form is available online at http://health.oglethorpe.edu/immunizations/.
-Proof of last education experience in the form of a diploma or transcript is required. - Payment of the application fee.
+This form is available online at http://oglethorpe.edu/admission/undergraduate-admission/how-to-apply/audit/. - Proof of last education experience in the form of a diploma or transcript is required. - Payment of the application fee.